How Do I Pay for Injuries Following a Car Accident?

 Insurances for Florida car accident victims

 All of these hospital stays, doctor visits, and additional care cost a lot of money.
-There are several basic ways car accident injury victims cover their medical bills:
+There are several ways car accident injury victims can cover their medical bills:

 PIP means Personal Injury Protection.
 All car owners must have at least $10,000 in PIP benefits.
 If you can afford it, you should pay for much more the minimum.
 PIP pays for up to 80% of your medical bills – up to your policy limits.